ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ## 3.3.
 Summary

-In this chapter, we abstracted the information of a single directed graph and created blueprint of all directed graphs.
+In this chapter, we abstracted the information of a single directed graph and created schema of all directed graphs.

 This general characterization of all directed graph using blueprints is quite a powerful and versatile idea as we will see.
-This notion of blueprints will provide the foundation for relational thinking (using a mathematical object).
-Let us continue our journey of blueprints in the next chapter where we we will next see how we can _add_ to this blueprint to describe other kinds of graphs, and also other cool mathematical objects beyond graphs.
+This notion of schema will provide the foundation for relational thinking (using a mathematical object).
+Let us continue our journey of schema in the next chapter where we we will next see how we can _add_ to the schema of directed graphs to describe other kinds of graphs, and also other cool mathematical objects beyond graphs.